Two Crossings of the Katy Railway

 no mention of the Katy, newspapers followed

-the progress of MP's construction from Fort Worth to Waco.
+the progress of MP's construction from Fort Worth to Hillsboro.
 The Post Office formally dropped the "Hillsborough" spelling in 1888, but as

 these items demonstrate, "Hillsboro" had become the preferred spelling years